Xertica-Soluciones/gen-ai-demos/Demo 4/README.md

-## Demo 4 - MPRS Process Forecasting with SARIMA
+## Demo 4 - SARIMA-Powered Intelligent Process Forecaster for MPRS

 This project demonstrates a time-series forecasting solution using a SARIMA model, packaged and deployed on the Google Cloud Platform (GCP) to serve online predictions.